Ultimate Guide of Yoga for Constipation !

 Practice 10-12 rounds of Surya Namaskar in the morning and evening.
 Regular practice of Surya Namaskar massages and tones the abdominal organs.
 Further, it facilitates the movement for downward flowing pranas.
 Hence one should practice it daily for alleviating constipation.

-Yoga for constipation: Pranayama to increase the prana flow and get relief from constipation
+Yoga for Constipation: Pranayama to increase the prana flow and get relief from Constipation

 Regular practice of Bhastrika Pranayama and Kapalbhati Pranayama can cure constipation permanently.
 Both these pranayamas increase the prana flow in the digestive system.
 Further, they increase the heat & metabolic rate of the digestion system.